Y3454R/db-setup-automation/README.md

-Here’s a simple `README.md` file for running your PostgreSQL setup script.

----

 # PostgreSQL Setup Script

 This script automates the process of setting up a PostgreSQL database, creating a user, and generating a `.env` file containing the database connection information.